samvaughton/go-elasticsearch-proxy/README.md

  ## Todos

+ - Separate queries used for pulling single records as opposed to actual "search" queries
  - Add in security and normal features similar to other elasticsearch proxies
  - Make the query metrics parsing / extraction extensible (custom handlers etc)
  - Add in some form of caching for the actual ES responses

+ ## Setup

+ - Let's Encrypt needs port 443 to perform the tls-alpn-01 challenge, use this command if you do not want to run as root:

+ `sudo setcap cap_net_bind_service=+ep ./elasticsearch-proxy`